How to Install Peel & Stick Floor Tile

 | |

 Flooring can be daunting and expensive to change.
-Try these peel & stick floor tiles for a quick, easy, inexpensive and mess-free flooring solution!
+Try these peel & stick floor tiles for a quick, easy, inexpensive, and mess-free flooring solution!
 Simply peel and stick them on the floor and score your cuts with a utility knife.

 I’ve recently covered the original, old hunter green tile in my laundry room with these marble-looking vinyl peel-and-stick floor tiles.
 And I am so happy with how easy it was to install them.
 The final look is even better than I could have imagined!